How to Take Meeting Notes: A Master Guide to Productive Meetings

 Timestripe’s templates are a huge help here, with pre-set variety of text editing tools.
 That consistency means everyone knows exactly where to look.
 Start notes with the basics: date, attendees, and the meeting’s goal.
 This sets the stage for anyone revisiting them later.

-Keep things organized—don’t let discussions, decisions, and action items get tangled up.
-Simple formatting, like bullet points for talking points and numbered lists for tasks, makes skimming a breeze.
-Always carve out a spot for follow-up actions, with clear owners and deadlines, so those meeting chats turn into real progress.
+Keep things organised — don’t let discussions, decisions and action items become tangled up.
+Simple formatting, such as bullet points for talking points and numbered lists for tasks, makes skimming through information easy.
+Always allocate time for follow-up actions with clear owners and deadlines so that those meeting discussions lead to real progress.

 Tricks for Taking Notes in the Moment